robinagandhi/swa/pages/project.md

   * Project description
   * Gaps in security requirements and design of the original project
   * Assurance claims
-  * Findings from code review and automated software scanning
+  * Findings from manual code review and automated software scanning
-  * Contributions to the original project (documentation, design changes, code changes, communications)
+  * Any contributions to the original project (documentation, design changes, code changes, communications)

 ## Project Hall of Fame
 * [List of successful contributions to OSS projects from student teams](https://robinagandhi.github.io/swa/pages/halloffame.html)